dotnet/designs/proposed/resource-limit.md

 The `Acquire` call represents a fast synchronous check that immediately returns whether there are enough resources available to continue with the operation and atomically acquires them if there are, returning `ResourceLease` with the value `ResourceLease.IsAcquired` representing whether the acquisition is successful and the struct itself representing the acquired resources, if successful.
 The user can pass in a `requestCount` of 0 to check whether the resource limit has been reached without acquiring any resources.

-`AcquireAsync`, on the other hand, represents an awaitable request to check whether resources are available.
+`WaitAsync`, on the other hand, represents an awaitable request to check whether resources are available.
 If resources are available, obtain the resources and return immediately with a `ResourceLease` representing the acquired resources.
 If the resources are not available, the caller is willing to pause the operation and wait until the necesasary resources become available.
 The user can also pass in a `requestCount` of 0 but this semantically signifies that the caller wants to check whether the resource limit has been reached and if the limit is reached, want to wait until more resources become available.
 This method will throw upon: cancellation, error, or queue length exceeded ([see implementation section](#concrete-implementations)).
-For example, if the hard cap is reached, additional call to `AcquireAsync` will result in `ResourceLimitExceededException` being thrown.
+For example, if the hard cap is reached, additional call to `WaitAsync` will result in `ResouceLease.FailedAcquisition` being returned.

 In terms of design, these APIs are similar to System.Threading.Channels.ChannelWriter, for example:
 - `ResourceLimiter.Acquire(...)` vs `ChannelWriter.TryWrite(...)`
-- `ResourceLimiter.AcquireAsync(0, ...)` vs `ChannelWriter.WaitToWriteAsync(...)`
+- `ResourceLimiter.WaitAsync(0, ...)` vs `ChannelWriter.WaitToWriteAsync(...)`
-- `ResourceLimiter.AcquireAsync(N, ...)` vs `ChannelWriter.WriteAsync(...)`
+- `ResourceLimiter.WaitAsync(N, ...)` vs `ChannelWriter.WriteAsync(...)`

-Note that the `AcquireAsync` call is not opinionated on how to order the incoming acquisition requests.
+Note that the `WaitAsync` call is not opinionated on how to order the incoming acquisition requests.
 This is up to the implementation and will be further elaborated in the [implementation section](#concrete-implementations).

 `EstimatedCount` is envisioned as a flexible and simple way for the limiter to communicate the status of the limiter to the user.
 For example, an implementation may use this to track the number of resources that are still available (e.g. a resource limiter that counts down on resource acquisition).
 Another may use it to indicate the current number of resources in use (e.g. a resource limiter that counts up on resource acquisition).
 This count is similar in essence to `SemaphoreSlim.CurrentCount`.
 This count can also be used in diagnostics to track the usage of the resource.
-Finally this count can be used in a best effort scenario where the user tries to check that a certain amount of resource are availble before trying to acquire those resources, though no atomicity is guaranteed between checking this count and calling `Acquire` or `AcquireAsync`.
+Finally this count can be used in a best effort scenario where the user tries to check that a certain amount of resource are availble before trying to acquire those resources, though no atomicity is guaranteed between checking this count and calling `Acquire` or `WaitAsync`.
 Note that while the abstraction is not opinionated about the definition of this count, each implementation can be specific with what this count means.
 It should also be noted that there is a trade-off between flexibility of this count against precision of this field's meaning.

 The `ResourceLease` struct is designed to handle the owndership and release mechanics for concurrency resource limiters.
 The user is expected to dispose the `ResourceLease` when operations are completed.
 This way, the user can only release resources obtained from the limiter.
 The limiter is expected to use the `onDispose` argument when constructing the `ResourceLease` class to indicate how resources should be released.